jcpny1/ruby-coding-practice/spec.md

 # Specifications for the CLI Assessment

 Specs:
-- [x] Have a CLI for interfacing with the application CLI class called from bin/classifieds.rb
+- [X] Have a CLI for interfacing with the application CLI class called from bin/classifieds.rb
-- [x] Pull data from an external source
+- [X] Pull data from an external source
-        Nokogiri parsing of Newsday auto classifieds using a predetermined URL.
+        Nokogiri parsing of Newsday.com auto classifieds and BoatTrader.com boat classifieds using a predetermined URL.
-- [ ] Implement both list and detail views
+- [X] Implement both list and detail views
+        Classified listings are displayed in a summary list and can be selected for details.